johnshearing/beemocracy/Beemocracy2.0.md

     * Each scout must solicit for jury votes on each and every proposal they wish to weigh in on using an online document (a solicitation) which explains their position and which also locks their recommended vote.
     * The mechanism is an on-chain transaction with a signed voting recommendation and the hash of the solicitation text on an immutable webpage.
     * The URL for any webpage on the Interplanetary File System (IPFS) is the hash of the webpage text.
-      * So the on-chain transaction with the signed vote and hash of the solicitation text points to the solicitation text on the IPFS forum webpage.
+      * **So the on-chain transaction with the signed voting recommendation and hash of the solicitation text points to the solicitation text on the IPFS forum webpage.**
-    * The scouts's voting recommendation is cast and embedded in the solicitation text with their digital signature.
+    * The scouts's voting recommendation is embedded in the solicitation text and signed using their hardware wallet.
-    * The scout's voting recommendation can not be changed once the solicitation has been published.
+    * The scout's voting recommendation can not be changed once the solicitation has been published (Blockchain transactions are immutable).
     * The scout's collection of digitally signed solicitations on governance proposials becomes a very important part of their reputation.
     * A scout's reputation is used to determine their character, in jury selection and is also used to determine the types of governace proposals they can help decide.
-      * The reputation system will be tiered based on the following criteria with the higher tiered scouts serving on juries which decide cases that hold greater importance for the community:
+      * The reputation system will be tiered based on the following criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
         * the amount of solicitations the scout has written for or against governance proposals within the last 365 days
         * the amount of solicitations the scout has written for or against governance proposals since the scout has been active
         * the range of subjects the scout writes about